Getting your child ready for summer camp can be overwhelming.

 Some camps require letter writing, so provide stationery, stamps, and addresses.
 Your child can choose the stationary and even write the addresses directly on the envelopes.

-Do you have any summer camp preparation tips?
+What are your summer camp preparation tips?
 Please share in the comments below.

 Want to Make Parenting Easier?